ethereum/ethereum-org-website/src/content/developers/tutorials/a-guide-to-metamask/index.md

     <img src="./initialize_img1.png" alt="Initializing MetaMask Image 1" />
 </p>

-Please see [https://docs.metamask.io/guide/getting-started.html](Getting Started) - MetaMask Documentation for more details.
+Please see (Getting Started)[https://docs.metamask.io/guide/getting-started.html] - MetaMask Documentation for more details.

 I like to use this initialization process to add *Event Listeners* to check for changes that the user is making to MetaMask.
 The two most important ones I like to setup are Accounts Changed (if a user switches their Account) and Chain Changed (if a user changes the chain in their MetaMask).
 In the below example, I am using React to set the state of the Account and Chain ID according to events in MetaMask.